Everything You Need To Know About Factory Control Code

 Your DUT firmware and fixture firmware will make use of the Electric Imp Factory API.
 We have already mentioned some of the methods in this API (server.factoryblinkup(), server.bless() and imp.clearconfiguration()) but there are others.
 The full Factory API is described here.

 Note Factory firmware is currently not able to make use of the imp API’s nv table to persist data across warm reboots.

-When a DUT restarts after being enrolled, its agent is also started.
 Factory agents will continue to run for as long as they are in active communication with their device, or for a set period of time should communication be lost.
 In the case of BlinkUp fixtures, that extension period is 30 days.
-For DUTs, however, the agent will continue to run only for 24 hours.
+For DUTs, however, the agent will continue to run only for a further 24 hours.

-Should you update your factory firmware, perhaps to add further DUT hardware tests, you’ll need to promote it again from the Test Factory Device Group’s code editor or its Deployments list, as described in the previous section.
-Once promoted, the new code can be deployed to a Factory Device Group in the Production Zone as detailed above.
-When the updated factory firmware is deployed, the group’s fixtures will restart and receive the new firmware automatically, and all DUTs subsequently configured by those fixtures will also receive the new factory firmware.
+Should you update your DUT firmware, perhaps to add further hardware tests, you will need to promote it again from its Test DUT Device Group, as described in the previous section.
+Once promoted, the new code can be deployed to a DUT Device Group in the Production Zone as detailed above.
+When the updated DUT firmware is deployed, it will be received by all DUTs that are factory-enrolled after this point.